jtcanty/Cluster-Analysis/README.md

-# Cluster-Analysis
+# STORM/PALM analysis

-## Code for analyzing telomere super-resolution data from either STORM or PALM
-* This code consists of several scripts for analyzing telomere clusters obtained from STORM or PALM data.
-* This code is used in conjuction with the Insight Software (Copyright Bo Huang)
+This repository contains various scripts for analyzing STORM/PALM cluster data.
+The scripts should be used in conjuction with the Insight Software package (Copyright Bo Huang, UCSF).

-##  Information on contained functions
+# Description of subroutines
 * Assuming that a super-resolution data-set has been collected using Insight and that telomere clusters have been identified and saved as .txt files.

-  RipleyK.m: Applys the Ripley-K algorithm to each .txt file and identifies spots with the highest k-values.
+  RipleyK.m: Applies the Ripley-K algorithm to each .txt file and identifies spots with the highest k-values.
 An ROI is defined
              around these spots which contains the cluster to be analyzed.

   Telomere_Cluster.m: Iterates over outputted RipleyK files and allows the user to subtract noise manually.
 The area and number